Alirezaebrahimi77/js-exercise-3/README.md

 Who knows - maybe your cool emoji design will be featured on new De Vaja videos!

+# How to use?
+Clone the project.
+Install the node modules by command 'npm install'.
+Make .env file in your root and define your firebase config variables there.
+Run the webpack by command 'npm run build'.
+Open your index.html file or you can use live server in VS Code.

 # Demo link
 https://darling-empanada-5aefe7.netlify.app/